mahnoornav/2AA4-team-24/README.md

 - Player resource trading
 - Game state exportion to JSON file

-The game runs in the terminal, simulating four players taking turns until one reaches 10 victory points or the max number of roundd is reached causing the game to end.
+The game runs in the terminal, simulating four players (3 smart computer players and 1 human player) taking turns until one reaches 10 victory points or the max number of round is reached causing the game to end.

 ## Repo Structure